- Who Is In Charge Of Security At Parliament?

-Operation Bridger is a nationwide police protection operation that aims to provide more substantial protection to members of parliament.
+According to the Government, Operation Bridger is a nationwide police protection operation that aims to provide more substantial protection to members of parliament.
 It gives members of parliament the option to have increased security at their constituency offices, as well as their homes.

 This policy was introduced in 2016 following the death of serving Labour MP Jo Cox, who was murdered at a surgery in her constituency.